simplex-chat/simplexmq/protocol/xrcp.md

 largeLength = 2*2 OCTET
 ```

-Controller decrypts (including the first session) and validates the received HELLO block:
+The controller decrypts (including the first session) and validates the received HELLO block:
 - Chosen versions are supported (must be within offered ranges).
 - CA fingerprint matches the one presented in TLS handshake and the previous sessions - in subsequent sessions TLS connection should be rejected if the fingerprint is different.